Simultaneous deformations of algebras and morphisms via derived brackets: Introduction

 It is convenient to have such a formulation since cohomology theory, analogues of Massey products and a natural equivalence relation on the space of deformations come along for free.
 However obtaining such formulation -- that is, obtaining the $\li$- algebra governing the given deformation problem -- can be difficult. \\

-There are known techniques (\cite{FMY} and \cite{MV}) to solve this problem in the case of simultaneous deformations of {various kinds of } algebras and their morphisms, but they are based on the formalism of operads, which provide an obstacle to mathematicians not acquainted with operad theory.
+There are known techniques (\cite{FMY}) to solve this problem in the case of simultaneous deformations of {various kinds of } algebras and their morphisms, but they are based on the formalism of operads, which provides an obstacle to mathematicians not acquainted with operad theory.

-On the other hand, T. Voronov developed techniques enabling to produce $L_\infty$-algebras out of some simple concepts of graded linear algebra (\cite{Vor} and \cite{vor2}).
+On the other hand, T. Voronov, building on Y. Kosmann-Schwarzbach's derived brackets (\cite{yvette1}), developed techniques enabling to produce $L_\infty$-algebras out of some simple concepts of graded linear algebra (\cite{Vor} and \cite{vor2}).
 In our work \cite{FZgeo} we showed how to adapt Voronov's results to the study of simultaneous deformations, and gave geometrical applications which could not be obtained otherwise.\\

 In this paper we show that this approach also applies successfully to simultaneous deformations of algebras and morphisms and that this can be an alternative approach for users not willing to use the operadic formalism.\\